-The graph illustrates the operating expenses by natural classifications and percentage based on the total expenditures of \$16M, \$16.4M, and \$14.9M for the years ended 2023, 2022, and 2021 respectively.
+The graph illustrates the operating expenses by natural classifications and percentage based on the total expenditures of \$18.8M, \$16.0M, & 16.4M for the years ended 2024, 2023, and 2022 respectively.
+The Colleges investment in employees has been significant.
 Though a minor amount, the flat utility costs in an inflationary time is testament to the investments made in the College's HVAC systems.

-Total Expenses for the Fiscal Years 2023, 2022, and 2021
+Total Expenses for the Fiscal Years 2024, 2023, and 2022